pymacaron/pages/error.md

 # An endpoint implementation...
 def do_login(userdata):
-    raise MyException("Sorry, we don't know you")
+    raise InvalidUserError("Sorry, we don't know you")
 ```

 ## Reporting non-fatal errors